Jangle282/Counter/README.md

 - Googlemap API for location capture and maps

 # Contributions
-Are always welcome please submit a well commented pull request with changes or challengesz
+Are always welcome please submit a well commented pull request with changes or challenges.